-Immediately notify investors where Any new arrangements or change in applicable arrangements will be they activate gates, side pockets or disclosed at an appropriate time. similar special arrangements or alsolosed at an appropriate time. where they decide to suspend redemptions.
-Any now arrangements or shange in applicable arrangements will be Overview of changes to liquidity Any new arrangements or change in applicable arrangements will be arrangements, even if not special disclosed at an appropriate time. arrangements.
-NDE to a local continuous continuous de s'illestate con continuous de s'illestate continuous de s' Terms of redemption and NBF is a closed-end investment corporation, and unitholders are not circumstances where management entitled to request the redemption of their investment. discretion applies, where relevant.
+Immediately notify investors where Any new arrangements or change in applicable arrangements will be they activate gates, side pockets or disclosed at an appropriate time. similar special arrangements or where they decide to suspend redemptions.
+Overview of changes to liquidity Any new arrangements or change in applicable arrangements will be arrangements, even if not special disclosed at an appropriate time. arrangements.
+Terms of redemption and NBF is a closed-end investment corporation, and unitholders are not circumstances where management entitled to request the redemption of their investment. discretion applies, where relevant.
 Also any voting or other restrictions There are no voting or other restrictions on the rights attaching to units. exercisable, the length of any lock-up or any provision concerning 'first in line' or 'pro-rating' on gates and suspensions shall be included.
 Article 23(4)(c) The current risk profile of the AIF and The appropriateness and effectiveness of the risk management structure the risk management systems are regularly evaluated and enhanced by the AIFM. employed by the AIFM to manage those risks.
 Deposits are exposed to risks of failure of the financial institution holding the deposit and other credit risks, but such risks are controlled by striving to diversify the financial institutions holding the deposits.
-Funds from debts and investment corporation bonds are mainly used for asset acquisition or debt repayment, etc. While loans and bonds are exposed to liquidity risk, such risk is managed in ways such as by diversifying the means of funding and lending institutions, dispersing repayment dates, establishing committed credit lines, and keeping sufficient liquidity in hand.
-Our credit line is in the amount of 60 billion yen; no amount has been drawn down as of June 30, 2015.
-Debt with a floating interest rate is exposed to interest rate fluctuation risks, but the impact that interest rate rises have on the operations is limited by maintaining the proportion of debt that is long-term fixed-rate debt at high levels, and setting a procurement limit depending on the economic and financial environment, terms of lease agreements with tenants, asset holding period and other factors. tonanta, asset horania period dila other idetors.
+Funds from debts and investment corporation bonds are mainly used for asset acquisition or debt repayment, etc. While loans and investment corporation bonds are exposed to liquidity risk, such risk is managed in ways such as by diversifying the means of funding and lending institutions, dispersing repayment dates, establishing committed credit lines, and keeping sufficient liquidity in hand.
+Our credit line is in the amount of 60 billion yen; no amount has been drawn down as of June 30, 2016.
+Debt with a floating interest rate is exposed to interest rate fluctuation Debt with a floating interest rate is exposed to interest rate fluctuation risks, but the impact that interest rate rises have on the operations is risks, but the impact that interest rate rises have on the operations is risks, but the impact that interest rate rises have on the operations is limited by maintaining the proportion of debt that is long-term fixed-rate